rednafi/brisk-bash/README.md

     ```bash
     #!/bin/bash

+    # using an unofficial bash strict mode for easier debugging
+    set -euo pipefail
+    IFS=$'\n\t'

     while :
     do
         read -p "Enter two numbers ( - 1 to quit ) : " a b